to mtwomenlawyers.org, the venue of Montana’s trailblazing women attorneys.

 I am a law professor in Montana, where I have taught since 1981.
 In 1991, with the meticulous and exhaustive research assistance of Margaret Bentwood, I began searching for the identities of the women who had been admitted to the Montana Bar in the first six decades of the twentieth century before women began to attend law schools in significant numbers.
 Then I began (a) trying to locate these women or their family members for interviews and (b) excavating their lives by combing through newspapers, archives, governmental records, local and regional historical museums and societies, city directories, etc.

-Although I have been researching these women’s lives for more than two decades, this site is newly born.
-During the 2015-2016 academic year, I will be posting what I know and what I continue to find about Montana’s early women lawyers.
-There is still much to discover.
+Although I have been researching these women’s lives for more than two decades, there is still much to discover.

 Please check in often and feel free to contact me at email@example.com with any comments or questions about this site.
 Most importantly, please share any information you have about any of these pioneering women lawyers.